-- Details of employment or studies where you have stated in your application that you are either employed or in full-time studies.
+- Details of employment or studies where you have stated in your application are either employed or in full-time studies.

-- If you’re visiting for business purposes – submit your documents showing what you will be doing in the UK, including any letters from inviting organisations.
+- If you’re visiting for business purposes – submit your documents showing what you will be doing in the UK, including any letters from inviting organizations.

 - If you are under 18 – we recommend you submit the following information to avoid delay in consideration of your application: